zoom/rtms-samples/Audio/print_audio_python/README.md

-# Print Audio Example
+# Print Incoming Audio Example

-This example demonstrates how to receive and print incoming audio data from a Zoom meeting using the RTMS (Realtime Media Streaming) service.
+This example demonstrates how to receive and print incoming audio data from a Zoom meeting using the RTMS (Real-Time Media Streaming) service.

 ## Prerequisites